Organs are the multi-vitamins of your dog’s diet. They’re a natural source of vitamins and minerals.

 Dosing: Buy a product made for dogs and follow the product directions.
 If you buy a product sold for humans, assume dosing is for a 150 lb person and adjust for your dog’s weight.

-Or, if you want to feed raw pancreas to your dog, even better.
-One to 3 ounces (30-90 g) of chopped pancreas replaces one teaspoon of powdered pancreatic extract.
+Or, if you want to feed raw pancreas to your dog … 1 to 3 ounces (30-90 g) of chopped pancreas replaces one teaspoon of powdered pancreatic extract.

 Feeding pancreas is definitely a good thing for your dog.
 Its digestive enzymes help pets digest food better … and that means any food.
 It increases digestion of protein, fats and carbohydrates.

 As part of the regular diet for a healthy dog, feed pancreas along with heart, lungs, liver, brains, spleen… Use a variety of organs to make up 25% of your dog’s diet.
 After all, organs account for 25% of your dog’s body so organs should be 25% of his diet.

 Fresh pancreas can be chopped and added to food along with other organs.
 It may be a little harder to come by than liver, heart and kidney.
 When you have it, chop it and freeze it in ice cube trays or small bags so you have it handy to add to the mix.
 It will keep in the freezer for about 3 months.

 How To Feed Dogs With EPI Or Pancreatitis